dav-sea/EasyTab/Assets/EasyTab/Docs~/README.md

 💫 Automatic navigation between multiple canvases and multiple scenes

 ⌨️ Support for all input modes (InputSystem V1 (old), InputSystem V2 (new), Both mode)

+🍃 No allocations during navigation operation

+🤏 Minimal and simple code base

 ---
 ### With `EasyTab` component